CROH-Lab/Standard-Operating-Procedures/Total Protein.md

 |(9 standards + 40 samples) x (2 replicates) x (200 μL of WR)| = 19,600 μL WR + 100 μL for pipette error|

 3. Prepare WR by mixing 50 parts of BCA Reagent A with 1 part of BCA Reagent B (50:1, Reagent A:B) in a clean protein-free container of the appropriate size, based on how many samples are going to be run.

+# FOR SOLUBLE PROTEIN

+## **Adult Tissue Sample Preparation for Soluble Protein from Host**
+1. Thaw the 500 μL aliquot of host only supernatant.

 ## **Microplate Procedure (Sample to WR ratio = 1:8) from Pierce BCA Protein Assay Kit:**
 1. Pipette 25 μL of each standard or unknown sample replicate into a microplate well (working range = 20–2000 μg/mL).
 (For example,Thermo ScientificTM PierceTM 96–Well Plates, Product No. 15041).